Phone : +370 (5) 204-1903

 Linux provides a variety of management options for services, often via a process or service manager.

 The first step in listing the active services on a Linux system is to identify the system manager.
-Since the commands used to list running services in Linux are based on the system manager, this step is very crucial.
+Since the commands used to list running processes Linux are based on the system manager, this step is very crucial.

 Listing services in the systemd Service Manager